How We Work

 - Different services may have different fee structures

-We address compensation early so expectations are clear and aligned with the services being provided.
+- Compensation is discussed early so expectations are clear and aligned with the services being provided

 What Services We Do and Do Not Provide

-Our brokerage focuses primarily on representing clients in the sale, purchase, and select real estate assignments based on property type, market conditions, and the services requested.
+Our brokerage focuses primarily on representing clients in the sale, purchase, exchange, and select leasing assignments involving real property.

 As a general policy: